 Certain activities help babies unwind, while others can be stimulating.
 You want to make sure you’re doing the right ones!
-My Exhausted Mom’s Survival Kit walks you through setting up a peaceful bedtime routine that will lull your baby to sleep, so easily.
-Plus, it includes a free printable bedtime routine you can hang on the wall!
+My Exhausted Mom’s Starter Kit walks you through setting up a peaceful bedtime routine that will lull your baby to sleep, so easily.
+Plus, it includes a free (super cute) printable bedtime routine you can hang on the wall!

 The womb is not only as loud as a vacuum cleaner, it’s also a tight and cosy space.
 We’re trying to mimic the womb so that the familiarity will relax baby and help him sleep well.

 Most newborns love being swaddled for sleep.
 Your baby’s startle reflex can wake him often.
 So a restrictive, yet cosy swaddle dampens your baby’s startle reflex, preventing it from waking him.

 I recommend you swaddle your 2 month-old for naps and night sleep.
 This is my article on Baby Sleep Made Simple’s tested & reviewed sleep sacks!

 Maybe you tried swaddling your newborn and he didn’t seem to like it.
 In this case, I recommend a tight and cosy sleep sack.
 It keeps your baby feeling snug but isn’t as restrictive as a swaddle blanket.
 The Love to Dream and Woombie are great because baby’s arms aren’t kept at his sides.
 They’re up closer to his chest, which many babies prefer.

 [Important Note:] Once your baby begins rolling, it’s dangerous to swaddle him for sleep.
 Instead, transition him to a swaddle transition blanket like the Zipadee Zip.